ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-02-testing_writing_unit_tests.md

     assert 22/7 == approx(math.pi, abs=1e-2)
 ```

+> ## Random numbers
+>
-_Hint: If your simulation or approximation technique depends on random numbers then consistently seeding your generator can help with testing.
-See [`random.seed()`](https://docs.python.org/3/library/random.html#random.seed) for an example._
+> If your simulation or approximation technique depends on random numbers then consistently seeding your generator can help with testing.
+See [`random.seed()`](https://docs.python.org/3/library/random.html#random.seed) for an example or the [pytest-randomly](https://github.com/pytest-dev/pytest-randomly) plugin for a more comprehensive solution
+{: .callout}

 ### doctest

-pytest has automatic integration with the Python's standard [doctest](https://docs.python.org/3/library/doctest.html) module.
-This is a nice way to provide examples of how to use a library, via interactive examples in docstrings:
+pytest has automatic integration with the Python's standard [doctest](https://docs.python.org/3/library/doctest.html) module when invoked with the `--doctest-modules` argument.
+This is a nice way to provide examples of how to use a library, via interactive examples in [docstrings](https://realpython.com/documenting-python-code/#documenting-your-python-code-base-using-docstrings):

 ```python
 def recursive_fibonacci(n):